pkErbynn/design-pattern-java/README.md

     * both hierarchies (abstractions and implementations) can grow and extend through child classes
     * abstraction contains a reference to its implementer
     * can change implementers dynamically (at runtime) by changing reference in the abstraction

+### 2. Composite Pattern
+- Treat ind'l as a group
+- Individual and groups that can be treated the same with similar kind of object
+- Tree structure - composite and leaf node
+- A composite is an object designed as a composition of one/more similar object that all exhibit similar functionality
+    * group of object treated same way as a single instance of same type of object
+- Why and When used ?
+    * when many objects have common functionalities
+        * creates a class that contains a group of its own objects
+    * example
+        * all employees form an organization, a group of people creates a department
+        * a tree structure of menus, submenus along with menu items can be treated as "big huge menu"

+    * usage
+        * Client uses the Component interface to interact w/ objects in the composition structure
+        * if recipient is a leaf, then request is handled directly
+        * if recipient is a composite, then it usually forwards request to its child components
+        * Client doesn't know whether dealing with a leaf or a composite component
+    * cons
+        * disobeys the Single Responsibiliy principle as it groups objects